Diversity in tech: Lots of attention, little progress | Taiwan News

 Diverse perspectives can also help prevent grievous errors — such as a problem that arose at Google in 2015, when a photo-recognition feature misidentified black faces as gorillas.

-— Snapchat's release of two photo filters that contorted facial features into bucktoothed Asian caricatures or blackface (one later withdrawn after public outcry, the other had "expired" and the company said it won't put it back into circulation);
+— Snapchat released two photo filters that contorted facial features into bucktoothed Asian caricatures or blackface .
+One was later withdrawn after public outcry.
+The other "expired," and the company said it won't put it back into circulation.

-— Airbnb initially taking no steps to prevent hosts from discriminating against guests whose profile photos showed they were black (corrected after an outcry);
+— Airbnb initially took no steps to prevent hosts from discriminating against guests whose profile photos showed they were black.
+The practice was corrected after an outcry.

-— Twitter taking nearly a decade to tackle the vile harassment of women and minorities on its service.
+— Twitter took nearly a decade to tackle the harassment of women and minorities on its service.

 INTO THE PIPELINE